 Tim has been writing books since the early 1980s.
-His earlier books were on computer and videogame programming, whereas his more recent books are on psychology and spirituality.
-His first novel is due to be released soon.
+His earlier books were on computer and videogame programming, whereas his more recent books are on Zen, spirituality and psychology.
+His first novel was recently released and the sequel is due out soon.

 Coping with Vision Loss

 Through literature, media, and cinema across the ages, the authors focus attention on how the masses worldwide who are sighted view, and treat, the blind and legally blind.
 It also includes non-fiction written about and by the blind that gives great insight into their condition.
 The text explains what the visually impaired and blind can do to stay strong and live their lives to the fullest, as well as what family members and friends can do to help when needed, or to back off when one wants to be as independent as possible.
 Technological advances to assist the blind and legally blind are reviewed.